Suraj0307/DSA-Challenge2/README.md

 Dataset is of size 2gb and is containing lots of records. if i will use pandas table for accessing the data then it would be slow as the data size is big and also
 #### out of memory is the problem here because of the 2gb size of the data
-  #### So my solution is to store the data into a python datastructure called dictionary
+#### So my solution is to store the data into a python data-structure called dictionary
-  In this dictionary movie_id is the key and movie ratings are the ratings which are stored in list
+In this dictionary movie_id is the key and movie ratings are the ratings which are stored in list.

-## Data Structures used are lists,dictionary.
+## Data Structures used in this project are lists,dictionary.

 ## My recommendation model
 Suppose i want to get recommendation for the movie named NetForce.